GCT Featured Articles

-With global environmental awareness on the rise, inefficiency of everyday products is no longer acceptable.
-Fortunately, with new and upcoming energy-efficient technologies, saving energy, as well as the environment, is easier than ever.
-LED lights are a great example of affordable energy-saving everyday products; that represent an excellent deal for consumers, with multiple benefits.
+♥With modern, energy-efficient technologies like LEDs, saving energy, as well as the environment, is easier than ever.
+LED lights are great examples of affordable energy-saving everyday products.
+LEDs represent an excellent deal for consumers, with multiple benefits.

 LED lights - a long-lasting illumination method

-One of the biggest advantages LED lighting has over the conventional lighting options is its extended lifespan.
-Thanks to their components and the way the lighting is generated, LEDs last longer compared to traditional light bulbs such as halogen, incandescent, and fluorescent, with a lifespan of up to 100,000 hours.
+One of the biggest advantages LED lighting has over conventional lighting options is an extended lifespan.
+LEDs last longer compared to traditional light bulbs such as halogen, incandescent, and fluorescent.
+A good estimate of a quality LED light bulb is a lifespan of up to 50,000 hours (which can be 10+ years, given moderate use of the LED).

-Moreover, unlike other bulbs, LEDs don’t burn out.
-Instead, the intensity of their light gradually decreases which is often referred to as “lumen depreciation”.
-When you take into account that high-quality LED light bulbs don’t need to be replaced for ten years or more (given normal, moderate use), it becomes clear that this green investment certainly pays off in the long run.
+Moreover, unlike other bulbs, LEDs don't burn out.
+Instead, the intensity of their light gradually decreases, which is commonly referred to as “lumen depreciation”.
+So, LEDs continue to illuminate well beyond their given lifespan.
+When you take into account that the extended lifespan of high-quality LEDs is one of their regular features , it becomes clear that this green investment certainly pays off in the long run.

 An efficient way of ensuring energy savings

-The long LED life expectancy is often overshadowed by their high price tags.
-Replacing the old bulbs for the pricier option has many asking themselves whether this green investment is actually worth the money.
-While it does take time to see the return, investing in LED bulbs certainly makes more financial sense than other illumination methods.
-Seriously, why get a 40-watt incandescent bulb when you can have a 6-watt LED one to do the same job using cheaper energy?
+Replacing old bulbs for LEDs has many asking themselves whether this green investment is worth it.
+While it does take a little time to see the return, investing in LED bulbs certainly makes more financial sense than other illumination methods.
+Seriously, why get a 60-watt incandescent bulb when you can have a 20-watt LED one to do a better job using cheaper energy?

-Given how the costs of LED bulbs have seen reductions of 85% in the previous years, it becomes clear that the lifetime costs certainly outweigh the upfront costs, proving that making the switch to LED lights is one of the most efficient ways to ensure long-term energy savings while also helping the environment.
+Given how the costs of LED bulbs have seen reductions of 85% in the previous years, it becomes clear that the lifetime costs certainly outweigh the upfront costs.
+Making the switch to LED lights is one of the most efficient ways to ensure long-term energy savings while also helping the environment.

 A powerful solution for perfect visibility